mmzala/Blog/index.md

 layout: default
 ---

-For the past 2 months, during my studies at Breda University of Applied Siences as a year 2 programming student, I have been working on a Clustered Renderer for the PlayStation 5, with the aim to learn more about rendering techinques and PlayStation's AGC API.
+For the past 2 months, during my studies at [Breda University of Applied Sciences](https://www.buas.nl) as a year 2 programming student, I have been working on a Clustered Renderer for the PlayStation 5, with the aim to learn more about rendering techinques and PlayStation's AGC API.
 Throughout this blog post I will share my findings about my research and implementation of the Clustered Shading algorithm.
 Unfortuantely I can't share the source code of my project because AGC is a closed source API under an NDA.
 Even though that's the case, I will share some pseudo code relevant to the subject.
 So let's get to it!

 ## Table of contents
 1. [Theory](#theory)